ncahill89/wsp/README.md

   4. upper – this is the upper bound of the 95% uncertainty interval
   5. the remainder of the columns have scaled versions of 2-4.
 You can ignore these.

- - In each catchment folder there will be a file called pass.txt that will contain information about whether or not the model passed initial convergence checks for the various climate variables.
+ - In each catchment folder there will be a file called pass.txt that will contain information about whether or not the model passed initial convergence checks for a each climate index .

  - If using __main_queensland.R__ then all output will be saved in a folder called queensland that will again contain subfolders for the various indices.
 The format is the same as described above.